 Theatre Workshop on ‘self-organized dialogue’

-From September 12th until September 17th 2016 we gave a theater workshop for students aged 12 to 16 years, at the secondary school ‘Alter Teichweg’ in Hamburg.
+From September 12th until September 17th 2016 we gave a theater workshop for students aged 12 to 16 years, at the secondary school ‘Alter Teichweg’ in Hamburg, Germany.
 The demand of the school was to work on the theme ‘Fairy Tales’.
 Our aim was to enable the students to work independently while accompanying their decision-making processes.
 The main difficulty was to bring together the very different interests of the students.
 The introduction of a ‘self-organized dialogue’, was helpful to target this difficulty where every opinion was appreciated and where the students themselves reminded each other to be more attentive and considerate.
 We are very happy about the positive feedback by the teachers and the students.

 Training for Creative Project Management